 CODE OF ETHICS AND PROFESSIONAL CONDUCT

 b.
 Respect for the person served by maintaining an objective professional relationship at all times.
-I agree to not engage in activities that seek to meet my need at the expense of a person served.
-Dual / exploitive relationships with persons served (such as providing service to relatives and/or friends, engaging in sexual intimacy, borrowing money, or exchanging gifts of significant value) will be avoided.
+I agree to not engage in activities seeking to meet my need at the expense of a person served.
+Dual / exploitive relationships with persons served (such as providing service to relatives and/or friends, engaging in sexual intimacy, borrowing money, or exchanging gifts of significant value and personal fundraising) will be avoided.
 In the role of Certified Peer Support Specialist (CPSS), the boundaries with a person served are unique.
 A CPSS will share lived experience to help foster recovery, advocate for full integration or re-integration of individuals into the community of their choice, promote social and community networking, promote the value of the individual in the community, and communicate as a peer.
 This may include shared meals or social events with persons served only if documented and therapeutically beneficial to the person served.
 Social media connections shall be avoided with persons served.
 The vulnerability of a person served shall not be exploited.

 e.
 Respect for the rights and views of other professionals and colleagues through understanding areas of competence of other professionals, making use of all professional and technical resources that serve the best interest of the person served, assigning proper credit to the professionals involved in an action, and by reporting known ethical violations of other staff / colleagues to the Recipient Rights Officer, Corporate Compliance Liaison, and administrative staff.